Serving Central Texas since 1939

 Aug.
 3, 1939 — LCREC Board of Directors holds its first meeting in Austin and elects C.A.
 McEachern of Travis County as Board president.

 Aug.
-2, 1939 — Lower Colorado River Electric Cooperative (LCREC, later renamed Bluebonnet Electric Cooperative) receives state charter to provide electricity to residents in Washington, Fayette, Austin, Lee, Bastrop, Burleson, Travis, Williamson, Caldwell, Hays and Guadalupe counties.
+2, 1939 — Lower Colorado River Electric Cooperative receives state charter to provide electricity to residents east of Austin in Washington, Fayette, Burleson, Austin, Colorado, Lee, Milam, Bastrop, Travis, Williamson, Caldwell, Hays, Guadalupe and Gonzales counties

 March 1936 — Bartlett Electric Cooperative energizes 59 miles of line to provide power to 110 farm homes.
 It becomes first REA project in the nation to turn on electricity.